 Check out these fact sheets for information on the key learning technology applications:

-PowerPoint slides can be imported in advance of taught sessions.
-Screen grabs, images of notes handwritten by lecturers and PDF docs can also be imported to annotate recordings.
+An interactive note taking tool to capture full recordings of lectures and meetings, displaying slides alongside text notes, references and visible, colour highlighted audio recordings.
+Audio recordings can be colour highlighted when listening during taught sessions to identify relevant detail.
+PowerPoint slides, screen grabs, images of notes handwritten by lecturers and PDF docs can also be imported to annotate recordings.
 Text notes are linked to the specific audio bars generated when the notes were typed or edited.